eclipse-tractusx/portal-assets/docs/Onboarding (coming soon)/Registration/Implementation.md

 <br>

-#3 API Delete Document
+##### #3 API Delete Document
+Documents can get deleted as long as the documents are still in the right/respective status.
 <br>
-Documents can get deleted as long as the documents are still in the right/respective status

 ```diff
 !
 DELETE /api/registration/documents/{documentId}
 ```

 <br>
 <br>
 Important: only documents under the same application are deletable.
 Additional the application needs to be in any status beside submitted; approved and declined.